Parenting Styles: Types, Examples, And Consequences

 They don't impose punishments or consequences.
 They don't take any actions to keep the child from skipping again or even show it if they think it's important.
 They want their child to like them, so they don't push.

 When a mostly Permissive parent raises a child, they don't learn to set their limits.
 They might act impulsively and show little self-control.
 At the same time, they may seek to control others.
-They're typically aimless and don't usually achieve much.
-They're often rebellious and aggressive.
+They're typically aimless and don't usually focus on achievement.
+They're often rebellious.

 People with an Uninvolved parenting style don't respond to their child's needs.
 They don't make themselves available when their child needs them.
 They may even seem to reject their child.
 An Uninvolved parenting style is the same as a Neglectful parenting style.